Michael Jackson Hyperbaric Chamber: The Story, the Science & What It Means

 Did Michael Jackson actually sleep in a hyperbaric chamber?

-No. The widely circulated claim came from a single 1986 photograph taken during a hospital visit.
-Jackson later described the photo session as a publicity stunt.
-There is no documented evidence that he used a hyperbaric chamber as part of a regular health regimen.
+No. The claim came from a single 1986 photograph taken during a hospital burn-unit visit.
+Jackson later described the session as a publicity stunt he arranged.
+There is no documented evidence that he used a hyperbaric chamber as part of a regular health regimen, and the “sleeping in it nightly” narrative was a tabloid construction repeated until it was mistaken for fact.1

 Did Jackson claim HBOT would help him live to 150?

-That claim originated with tabloid reporting on the 1986 photo, not with Jackson himself.
-It has been repeated so many times that it entered popular culture as established fact.
-It is not.
+That claim originated with tabloid reporting on the 1986 photo, not with Jackson.
+It has been repeated so often that it entered popular culture as established fact.
+No clinical trial has shown that hyperbaric oxygen therapy extends human lifespan, and lifespan extension is not among the therapy’s FDA-cleared indications.1

 What is HBOT actually approved for?

-The FDA has cleared HBOT for 14 indications including decompression sickness, carbon monoxide poisoning, diabetic foot ulcers (Wagner grade 3+), delayed radiation injury, necrotizing soft tissue infections, and acute thermal burns.
-Longevity, anti-aging, and routine wellness are not approved indications.
+The FDA and UHMS recognize 14 indications, including decompression sickness, carbon monoxide poisoning, diabetic foot ulcers (Wagner grade 3 and above), delayed radiation injury, necrotizing soft-tissue infections, and acute thermal burns.12 Longevity, anti-aging, and routine wellness are not approved indications, though they are actively researched.

 5. Precedence Research.
-Hyperbaric Oxygen Therapy Market Size 2025-2034. precedenceresearch.com
+Hyperbaric Oxygen Therapy Market Size and Forecast 2025 to 2034 (industry market estimate). precedenceresearch.com

 Medical Disclaimer